|The One True Church and The Church Or The Bible by Fr. Arnold Damen S.J. can be

 The Universalist next comes in, and hears them threatening one another with eternal hellfire.
 "Why," says he, "you are a strange set of people.
 Do you not understand the Word of God?
 There is no Hell at all.
 That idea is good enough to scare old women and children," and he proves it from the Bible.

 Now comes in the Quaker.
 He urges them not to quarrel, and advises that they do not baptize at all.
-He is the sincerest of men (not really, but for argument's sake), and gives the Bible for his faith.
+He is the sincerest of men, and gives the Bible for his faith.

 Another comes in and says: "Baptize the men and let the women alone.
 For the Bible says, 'unless a man be born again of water and the Holy Ghost, he cannot enter the Kingdom of Heaven.'
 So," says he, "the women are all right, but baptize the men."